King's Consent: Bills affected

 Bills affecting the royal prerogative and the personal property and "personal interests" of the monarch require King's Consent.

 In the United Kingdom, as well as bills that affect the prerogative, bills affecting the hereditary revenues of the Duchy of Lancaster or the Duchy of Cornwall require King's Consent.
 Bills affecting the latter also require Prince's Consent from the Prince of Wales in his capacity as Duke of Cornwall.
 In certain circumstances, such as for the House of Lords Act 1999, the consent of the Prince of Wales, in his capacity as Earl of Chester or Prince and Great Steward of Scotland, must also be obtained where a bill affects his interests.
 In 1993, both Queen's Consent and Prince's Consent were required in respect of the Priests (Ordination of Women) Measure 1993 that enabled the ordination of women in the Church of England.

 The Office of the Parliamentary Counsel has produced guidance on the need for King's or Prince's Consent and the procedures associated with them.

 In Canada, no act of parliament binds the monarch or their rights unless the act states that it does so.
 King's Consent (or Royal Consent) is typically granted by the governor general on behalf of the sovereign and specially communicated to Parliament.
 Typically, though, it is expressed by a minister of the Canadian Crown.

 In Australia, the royal household insists consent must first be granted for bills that affect the monarch personally.
-However, there is no equivalent requirement as in the UK or Canada for the Australian Parliament to receive signification of the monarch's consent.
+There is no equivalent requirement as in the UK or Canada for the Australian Parliament to receive signification of the monarch's consent.

 In New Zealand no bills made by members of parliament that affect the Crown's rights and prerogatives may be passed without the consent of the Crown.
 The speaker of the House is responsible for ensuring consent from the crown is obtained before bills that require it can be passed.
 The governor-general is typically the one who gives a message of consent on the advice of the members of parliament.